LI woman who made false accusations pleads guilty

 BRIDGEPORT, Conn. — A Long Island woman accused of making false rape allegations against two Sacred Heart University football players has been sentenced in a Connecticut court.

-Nikki Yovino, 19, was sentenced Tuesday after she decided during jury selection for her upcoming trial to accept a plea deal in which she will serve 1 year behind bars.
+Nikki Yovino, 19, of South Setauket, was sentenced Tuesday after she decided during jury selection for her upcoming trial to accept a plea deal in which she will serve 1 year behind bars.

 Police say Yovino claimed she had been raped by two students in a bathroom during an off-campus party.
 She eventually said she had made up the allegations and the two men admitted having consensual sex with her.